DigitalNikos/ChatRetrieveAI/README.md

 The application settings can be modified in the config.py file.
 Key settings include:

-- MODEL: The language model to use.
+- MODEL: Specifies the language model to use for generating responses.
-- SPLITTER_CHUNK_SIZE: The chunk size for splitting documents.
+- SPLITTER_CHUNK_SIZE: Defines the size of text chunks when splitting documents for processing.
-- SPLITTER_CHUNK_OVERLAP: The overlap size for chunks.
+- SPLITTER_CHUNK_OVERLAP: Determines how much overlap there should be between chunks to maintain context.
-- N_DOCUMENTS_TO_RETRIEVE: Number of documents to retrieve for each query.
+- N_DOCUMENTS_TO_RETRIEVE: Sets the number of documents to retrieve per query to ensure relevance.
-- RETRIEVER_SCORE_THRESHOLD: Threshold score for the retriever.
+- RETRIEVER_SCORE_THRESHOLD: Sets a minimum relevance score for documents to be considered in responses.

+## Testing and Compatibility

+This project was implemented and tested on a Mac Mini M2 Pro running macOS Sonoma version 14.2.1.
+Compatibility with other operating systems, including Windows, has not been verified.